Nimrat Khaira

-Nimrat Khaira is a Indian singer, and actress known for her work in Punjabi- language music and films.
+Nimrat Khaira (born 8 August 1992) is an Indian singer, and actress known for her work in Punjabi- language music and films.
+She started her singing career with song "Rabb Karke" and "SP De Rank Wargi" whereas her acting debut was in 2017 with Lahoriye.

 Early life

-Born in Gurdaspur, Khaira started singing in third grade.
+Born in Batala, Khaira started singing in third grade.
 She is the only child of her parents.
 She completed her schooling from D.A.V.

 Career

 She is the winner of Voice of Punjab season 3.
 She gained fame after the release of her single "Ishq Kacheri".
 She performed at Saras Mela, held in Bathinda.
 She hosted the third edition of Radio Mirchi Music Awards.

-She started her singing career from a duet song "Rab Karke" with Nishawn Bhullar, which was released on 24 September 2015 by record label Punj-aab Records.
-The song received good response from audience, but she got much fame through her next two songs "Ishq Kacheri" and "SP De Rank Wargi" both released in 2016.
+She started her singing career from a duet song "Rab Karke" with Nishawn Bhullar, which was released on 24 September 2015 by record label Punjaab Records.
+The song received good response from audience, but she got much fame through her next two songs "Ishq Kacheri" and "SP De Rank Wargi", both released in 2016.
 She continued her success with songs like "Salute Wajde" in 2016.
-In 2017, she launched many singles many of them overcame as massive hits like "Rohab Rakhdi", "Dubai Wale Sheikh", "Suit" and "Designer".
+In 2017, she launched many hit singles, such as "Rohab Rakhdi", "Dubai Wale Sheikh", "Suit" and "Designer".
 She also won Best female vocalist award for her duo "Dubai Wale Sheikh" from Manje Bistre at Brit Asia Awards and nominated at Filmare Punjabi Award.
 The song also peaked on UK Asian chart.
 Her single "Suit" entered top 20 in the chart.

-Also, her song "Designer" produced by Deep Jandu came in controversy after a foreign composer "Zwirek" claimed the music and the song was removed from YouTube but later, the song was readded to YouTube after music was proved legally original.
+Her song "Designer" produced by Deep Jandu came in controversy after a foreign composer "Zwirek" claimed the music and the song was removed from YouTube but later, the song was re-added to YouTube after music was proved legally original.